ceklov/nfl-elo-game-forecast/README.md

 # NFL Predictions

-This a repository based on the one created to accompany [FiveThirtyEight's NFL Forecasting model and repositories](https://github.com/fivethirtyeight/nfl-elo-game).
+This is an NFL prediction repository that is based on [FiveThirtyEight's NFL Forecasting model and repositories](https://github.com/fivethirtyeight/nfl-elo-game).

 ## Evaluating historical forecasts